SamKVs/napari-k2-WaveBreaker/README.md

 As this plugin has not been uploaded to napari-hub as of this moment it **cannot be installed on a pre-compiled, bundled version of Napari**.
 Therefore Napari will need to be installed as a python package (<a href="https://napari.org/stable/tutorials/fundamentals/installation.html">more info about Napari installation</a>).
 Further information about the installation and licensing of the plugin can be found below.
+A detailed manual on the usage of the plugin can be found below as well.

+**If you have any questions or need help with the installation, please do hesitate to use the issues tab.**

+**In case you need a tutorial on how to use the plugin, please use the "tutorial request" label in the issues tab to reach out to me:**

 <h3>Guide</h3>